Tent Olive Shell

 Tent Olive Shell, Oliva porphyria.
 Shell collected off the beach at Punta Chivato, Baja California Sur, June 2022.
 Size: 10.3 cm (4.1 inches) x 4.1 cm (1.6 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Tent Olive, Oliva porphyria (Linnaeus, 1758), is a gastropod mollusk that is a member of the Olividae Family of Olives.
-They are also known as the Camp Olive and in Mexico as oliva veteada.
-The shells have six whorls, a concave to straight sided and sharply pointed spire and an aperture that has an inside lip marked with fine grooves.
-The exterior of the shell is very shiny and is pale pink, lavender or white in color with brown zigzags or chevrons (tent shapes) markings (in some specimens, the brown chevrons run together, forming blotches); the interior is light orange, tan, or white.
+Description: Tent Olive Shells are large and consist of six whorls.
+They have a concave to straight-sided, sharply pointed, spire.
+The inside lip of the aperture is sculpted with fine grooves.
+The exterior of the shell is very shiny and is pale pink, lavender or white in color with brown zigzags or chevrons.
+In some specimens, the brown chevrons run together, forming blotches.
+The interior is light orange, tan, or white.
 Tent Olive Shells are the largest Olive in the region reaching a maximum of 13.5 cm (5.3 inches) in length and 5.4 cm (2.1 inches) in height.